-The College endeavours to conduct its business in full accordance with the guidance to Colleges from the Association of Colleges in The Code of Good Governance for English Colleges 2021 ("the Code").
+The College endeavours to conduct its business in full accordance with the guidance to Colleges from the Association of Colleges in The Code of Good Governance for English Colleges.

-In the opinion of the Governors, the College complies with all the essential provisions of the Code, and has complied throughout the year ended 31 July 2022.
+In the opinion of the Governors, the College complies with all the essential provisions of the Code, and has complied throughout the year ended 31 July 2023.
 The Governing Body recognises that, as a body entrusted with both public and private funds, it has a particular duty to observe the highest standards of corporate governance at all times.
-In carrying out its responsibilities, it takes full account of
+In carrying out its responsibilities, it takes full account of:

-- The Code of Good Governance for English Colleges 2021 ("the Code"); and - the Education & Skills Funding Agency's (ESFA) Audit Code of Practice.
+- The Code of Good Governance for English Colleges; and - the Education & Skills Funding Agency's (ESFA) Audit Code of Practice. - Following ONS reclassification in November 2022, terms of reference of the Board and subcommittees have been revised to ensure compliance of the new policies and these changes have also be adopted within the revised set of Financial Regulations to ensure full compliance.